Zhejiang - A profile

 Introduction

-Although Zhejiang is one of China’s smallest province-level political units, it is also one of the most densely populated and affluent.
-This coastal province is bounded by the East China Sea to the east, Fujian province to the south, Jiangxi province to the southwest, Anhui province to the west, Jiangsu province to the north, and Shanghai municipality to the northeast.6 Apart from advanced infrastructure such as 2,600 km of railway and nearly 120,000 km of highway, the province is home to the port city of Ningbo, one of the world’s busiest.7
+Zhejiang province in southeastern China is one of the smallest province-level political units of China.
+It is, however, one of the most densely populated and affluent provinces in China.
+A coastal province, it is bounded by the East China Sea to the east, by the provinces of Fujian to the south, Jiangxi to the southwest, Anhui to the west, and Jiangsu to the north, and by Shanghai municipality to the northeast.6 Hangzhou is its provincial capital and other major cities in Zhejiang include Ningbo, Wenzhou, Shaoxing, Taizhou and Jiaxing.7

 Economy